wizeline/wize-docs/interview-process/engineers/scripts/luisGtz.md

 #Greeting

 Hi!
-My name is Luis Gutiérrez, I’m part of the engineering team on Wizline and I will be conducting this interview, feel free to ask me any questions.
+My name is Luis Gutiérrez, I’m part of the engineering team on Wizeline and I will be conducting this interview, feel free to ask me any questions.

 # Icebreaker Questions